sailfishos/python3/Doc/library/asyncio-dev.rst

 .. seealso::

-   See the :ref:`Synchronization primitives <asyncio-sync>` section to synchronize tasks.
+   The :ref:`Synchronization primitives <asyncio-sync>` section describes ways to synchronize tasks.

+   The :ref:`Subprocess and threads <asyncio-subprocess-threads>` section lists asyncio limitations to run subprocesses from different threads.

 .. _asyncio-handle-blocking: